-It is recommended to do something mundane after a significant ritual such as this.
+This ritual can be exhausting, and so it is recommended to do something that’s mundane following a significant ritual such as this.

 It is crucial to make sure you can easily clean and care for the statue, as well as burn incense to it periodically.
 Pour out the libation outdoors, and let the incense burn down and cool before putting it away.
 Remember, this is a standin for a God.
 You are to take care of it as another member of the house.

 Addey, Crystal.
 Divination and theurgy in neoplatonism: oracles of the gods.
 Farnham: Ashgate, 2014.